pl9ed/RPP-Control/README.md

 **OUTPUTS**: Excel Data (dbl array)

 Reads in Excel data from *Path* in the cell range *RANGE*.
 Uses ActiveX methods.
 The data from Excel is imported as a string and then converted into double using "Fract/Exp String to Number".
-As a result, any non-numeric data within this range will also be converted into its double value.
+As a result, any non-numeric data within this range will also be converted into its double value. **Not used in current iteration**

 ## importExcel_DDE
 **INPUTS**: Filename (str), ROW (int), COLUMN (int)